 - freshly grated parmesan cheese (optional)

-- In a large pot over high heat, add olive oil, garlic, thyme and onions and cook for 3-4 minutes, until onions are translucent.
+- In a large pot over medium-high heat, add olive oil, garlic, thyme and onions and cook for 3-4 minutes, until onions are translucent.

 - Add all other ingredients – except the macaroni – and bring to a boil.